keerusandra/spa-with-react-portfolio-platform/README.md

-# Project Showcase Application
+# Single Page Application with React - Portfolio Platform

 ## Overview

-The Project Showcase Application is a React-based web application designed to display creative projects in a modern and responsive portfolio layout.
+The Portfolio Platform Application is a React-based web application designed to display creative projects in a modern and responsive portfolio layout.
 Users can browse projects, search for specific projects, and dynamically add new projects through an interactive form.

 This application demonstrates core React concepts including component-based architecture, state management with hooks, dynamic rendering, event handling, and responsive design.